0x1AY/Parking-Lot-Occupancy-Estimation-/README.md

 ### Problem Statement

-Urban areas face critical parking management challenges:

-- **Traffic Congestion**: Drivers spend an average of 17 hours per year searching for parking
+Parking scarcity in urban and suburban areas persists as a key challenge, intensifying traffic congestion, vehicle emissions, and drivers' time loss.
+Major retailers like Walmart act as vital shopping and community hubs, with outdoor parking lots enduring high demand that causes inefficient space use and customer discontent.
+Traditional management methods, reliant on ground sensors or manual counts, are costly, limited in scale, and impractical for large retail sites.

+Satellite imagery offers a scalable means for periodic monitoring, yet manual analysis is tedious and error-prone, while automated tools underperform against variables such as variable lighting, weather, occlusions (e.g., trees, shadows), and resolution inconsistencies.
+This project implements a deep learning strategy to surmount these barriers, enabling automated vehicle detection and occupancy estimation from satellite images.

+Key challenges addressed:

+- **Traffic Congestion**: Parking scarcity intensifies traffic congestion and wastes drivers' time
-- **Environmental Impact**: Unnecessary cruising for parking contributes to increased emissions
+- **Environmental Impact**: Unnecessary cruising for parking contributes to increased vehicle emissions
-- **Economic Losses**: Wasted fuel and time cost billions annually
+- **Economic Losses**: Wasted fuel and time from "parking hunting" causes significant economic losses
-- **User Frustration**: Poor parking availability information leads to stress and inefficiency
-- **Infrastructure Underutilization**: Lack of real-time data prevents optimal parking space usage
+- **Infrastructure Inefficiency**: Traditional sensor-based methods are costly and limited in scale
+- **Data Gaps**: Manual analysis is tedious and error-prone; automated tools struggle with real-world variations

 ### Solution

-This project implements a computer vision-based parking occupancy detection system that analyzes satellite imagery from Google Static Maps API to:
+This project implements a deep learning-based parking occupancy detection system that analyzes satellite imagery from Google Static Maps API to address data gaps and support evidence-based urban planning.
+The system:

 1. **Detects Multiple Objects**: Identifies cars, parking stalls, lot boundaries, and other objects using YOLOv11
 2. **Estimates Occupancy**: Analyzes the spatial relationship between detected cars and parking stalls
-3. **Provides Real-Time Information**: Processes satellite images to give instant occupancy status
+3. **Provides On-Demand Reports**: Processes satellite images from archival imagery for occupancy analysis
 4. **Scales Efficiently**: Leverages Google Static Maps API for wide-area coverage
-5. **Offers Visual Insights**: Generates annotated visualizations showing detection results
+5. **Supports Urban Planning**: Enables historical occupancy trend analysis for infrastructure decisions
+6. **Reduces Resource Waste**: Aims at reducing wasted resources during "parking hunting" [7]
+7. **Enables Dynamic Solutions**: Potential for dynamic pricing based on demand and real-time occupancy estimation

+The approach addresses traditional limitations by using scalable satellite imagery instead of costly ground sensors, achieving superior accuracy over conventional computer vision methods through deep learning trained on diverse datasets.

 ---